Akash671/Web-Content-Q-A-Tool-UI-Focused-/README.md

 # HOW To Run Locally:

+1. clone this repository in your local PC (and please make sure python enviorment is installed in local PC) use "$ git clone https://github.com/Akash671/Web-Content-Q-A-Tool-UI-Focused-.git" command to clone this repository

+ then go to the "Web-Content-Q-A-Tool-UI-Focused" folder and in this folder there is two main component. i). templates ---> folder contains UI code ii). app.py ----> python file contains main code iii). now open cmd/terminal in same directory

-1. Install Libraries:
+2. Install Libraries:
    run below command on cmd/terminal pip install Flask beautifulsoup4 requests langchain-community langchain-cohere faiss-cpu

-2. Set Cohere API Key:
+3. Set Cohere API Key:
 Replace "YOUR_COHERE_API_KEY" with your actual Cohere API key in app.py file and save this file.
 Using environment variables (as shown below) is the recommended approach.

-3. Run the App(run below command on cmd/terminal:
+4. Run the App(run below command on cmd/terminal:

 python app.py

-4. Open in Browser:
+5. Open in Browser:
 Open your web browser and go to http://127.0.0.1:5000/

 now UI is open and user can intract with that.